 - Guide to bottle feeding from the National Health Service, UK, and the UNICEF UK Baby Friendly Initiative

-- WHO Guidelines for the safe preparation, storage and handling of powdered infant formula from the World Health Organization
+- Guidelines for the safe preparation, storage and handling of powdered infant formula from the World Health Organization

 - Infant Formula: Evaluating the Safety of New Ingredients, Food and Nutrition Board, Institute of Medicine, 2004.